MarkusH/talk-orm/examples.rst

 Advanced filtering
 ==================

-We've just see how we can filter on the exact value of a model field when querying the database.
+We've just seen how we can filter on the exact value of a model field when querying the database.
 But there's more.
-For example, we can select all authors whos name stars with ``"Lisa"``:
+For example, we can select all authors whose name stars with ``"Lisa"``:

 .. code:: python